gtopcu/aws-templates/Serverless-SAM/_serverlessNotes.md

 SNS:
 - Can filter/retry, filter PII data.
 Supports 3rd party HTTP.
 Fan-out to multiple SQS.
-- FIFO (3000TPS) can now deliver to non-FIFO, and support archiving & replays
+- FIFO (3000TPS) can now deliver to non-FIFO, now support archiving & replays , 5 min idempotency
 - Supports millions of subscribers with small latency (<100ms)
 - Async event sources(SNS, S3, EventBridge) do not wait for callback from lambda(no timeout), passes it to the lambda handler
 - Lambda invocation errors(throttling/large size/timeout):